brunoamaral/gregory-ai/README.md

 We are using [Node-RED](https://nodered.org/) to collect articles from sources without an RSS.

-Node-RED is installed with a custom dockerfile that includes some Machine Learning and Artificial Intelligence python modules, in case we need them.
-It is derived from the [Node-Red repository](https://github.com/node-red/node-red-docker/tree/master/docker-custom).

 ## Django and Postgres

 The database and the API are managed using the `admin` container that comes with [Django](https://www.djangoproject.com/) and the [Django Rest Framework](https://www.django-rest-framework.org/) installed.